SebilleK/BubbleMap-frontend/README.md

 - Profile page has user reviews and they are also editable
 - Better modularity: centralized API requests + slices/actions use for managing App state
 - Homepage has a map that displays all Stores as markers, they are clickable
+- You can browse the reviews per store on the Homepage

 **To implement:**